 They are attached in such a way that their contraction pulls the hair follicle into an upright position producing goose flesh (in response to cold or fear).

 4. Albinism: Complete loss of pigmentation (melanin) all over the body including hair, eyebrows.
-Skin appears pinkish due to where the temperature is almost constant.
+Skin appears pinkish due to underlying capillaries.
+It is a recessive trait due to inheritance.